Veolia Water Technologies – Sulfothane™ Biogas Scrubbing

 Veolia offers industry leading technologies for the reduction of water use and wastewater treatment improvement while ensuring continuous water supply compliant with state-of-the-art hygienic standards and regulatory requirements.

-Our solutions are able to optimize energy usage inside the process and promote green gas production.
+Their solutions are able to optimize energy usage inside the process and promote green gas production.
 They also can ensure by-products valorisation (animal feed, fertilizers, bioplastics) and improve some production yields.

 Sulfothane™ a low-maintenance, low operational cost technology that cleans biogas for use while recovering elemental sulfur for reuse.